New Jersey Devils 2024/25 Stanley Cup Futures - NHL Lines

 And the Great One had a case to make.
 The Devils never had a winning season in their first five years of operations.
 But a stirring 1988 playoff run gave the franchise identity and created a fan base.
 From 1988 through 2012, the Devils missed the Stanley Cup Playoffs only three times.

 Of course, the Devils are also known for being a lead cause of the hated “Dead Puck Era” during their glory years.
 The neutral zone trap suffocated excitement and goal scoring from the game.
-Goal scoring levels have never returned to what they were before that Devils' reign.
+Goal scoring levels have never returned to what they were before the Devils' reign.

 NHL Teams